Our February e-Newsletter is here with updates on 2020’s land acquisitions and upcoming programs. Click here to read.

-In addition to the permanent protection of Maple Bank Farm in Roxbury, NCLC completed four additional conservation projects.
+In addition to the permanent protection of Maple Bank Farm in Roxbury, NCLC completed four additional conservation projects, protecting a total of 350 acres in 2020.
 Land conservation is about the relationships and connections that we have with the land.
 NCLC is grateful to the people who made these projects possible.

 It’s going to be a beautiful weekend for snowshoeing and cross-country skiing!
 The following preserve parking lots have been cleared so that you can get outside this weekend and enjoy the winter wonderland.

 Hauser Preserve – 100 Fern Ave, Litchfield, 06759: Open field for snowshoeing and cross-country skiing.
 Trails are not groomed.
 Trail for snowshoeing.